kevalbhavsar14/c-sand-sim/README.md

 $ ./sandSim
 ```

-> Note: The Linux version is not verified since I only have windows
+> Note: The Linux version is not verified since I only have windows.
 > I will not go through the effort of installing raylib on wsl or a vm, copying the repo and verifying